tomdee/calico-docker-prototype/L2RoutedPrototype.md

         rm /opt/plugin/data/192_168_1_1.txt

-     If the plugin is on the second host, you should run the `rm` command in both places to avoid confusion (though the plugin only reads from the first host).
+     If the container is on the second host, you should run the `rm` command in both places to avoid confusion (though the plugin only reads from the first host).